jpikel/Pavo_Adventure/file_handler/DataHandler.md

             returns an object
                 {
-                    "bool": boolean, specifies if the move was succesful, "description": string, the new or old room description or failed move, "distance_from_room": integer, distance traveled,
+                    "move": boolean, specifies if the move was succesful, "description": string, the new or old room description or failed move, "distance_from_room": integer, distance traveled,
                     "title": string, new room's title